 As part of the issuance and sale of convertible debentures to Next View Capital LP ("Next View") and another investor in January 2013 (the "January 2013 Debentures"), which have since been fully repaid in accordance with their terms, the Company issued warrants to Next View and another investor (the "January 2013 Warrants").
 The January 2013 Warrants originally entitled Next View and the other investor to purchase up to 651,163 and 260,465, respectively, shares of Common Stock for \$0.4488 per share, subject to adjustments upon certain events.
 The January 2013 Warrants issued to Next View and the other investor contain substantially all of the same terms as the 2012 Hillair Warrants.
 As a result of the transactions consummated pursuant to the Exchange Agreement and the 2014 SPA as disclosed in Note 6, the number of shares of Common Stock Next View and the other investor are entitled to purchase has increased to 1,120,000 and 448,000, respectively, and can be purchased for \$0.25 per share.
+In connection with the Bridge Debenture on August 5, 2015, as disclosed in Note 2, the exercise price of the January 2013 Warrants has been reset in accordance with a ratchet provision included in the respective agreements.
 The fair value of the January 2013 Warrants as of the date of issuance has been classified as liabilities and has been included as a debt discount of the January 2013 Debentures described in Note 6.
-The fair value of the January 2013 Warrants issued to Next View and another investor warrants as of March 31, 2015 and December 31, 2014 was \$14,112 and \$33,926, respectively.
+The fair value of the January 2013 Warrants issued to Next View and another investor warrants as of June 30, 2015 and December 31, 2014 was \$6,272 and \$33,926, respectively.